K3vinb5/BetterDig/README.md

 to run the setup to start a new hole.

-As before you will be asked if you wish to run that computer as a server or a client, the turtle will be runned as a client.
+As before you will be asked if you wish to run that computer as a server or a client, the turtle will be runned as a client (This part of the setup is a one time thing).

 You will then be asked what are the id's of the servers, just check on the server's their ids: